CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 11. [Click here](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#security-controls-and-their-recommendations "Security controls and their recommendations") to review a list of security controls and their recommendations.

 ### Exercise 5: Create a custom policy

+A custom policy definition allows customers to define their own rules for using Azure.
+Whatever the business driver for creating a custom policy, the steps are the same for defining the new custom policy.

 ***Create a custom initiative using Azure Policy***